-Both stations also commission regular documentaries from in-house producers and Independent Companies.
-Commissioning rounds for both Core Output and Documentaries tend to be held annually and details of any available commissions and timetables will be detailed below.
+Both stations also commission regular documentaries from in-house producers and independent companies.
+Commissioning rounds for both Core Output and documentaries tend to be held annually and details of any available commissions and timetables will be detailed on this page.

 Radio 1 and Radio 1Xtra also welcome ad hoc proposals from established programme makers at all times.

-For more information on the stations' relationship with Independent Companies, the commissioning process in general, or the best way to put forward an ad-hoc proposal, please get in touch with Robert Gallacher.
+For more information on the stations' relationship with independent companies, the commissioning process, or the best way to put forward an ad-hoc proposal, please get in touch with Robert Gallacher.

 Core output commissions

-Proposals are made via Proteus followed by a shortlisting period where producers may be asked to discuss their idea further.
-Once the shortlisting period is complete and offers have been discussed, proposals will either be conditionally commissioned or rejected.
+Proposals must be made via Proteus and be submitted before noon on Tuesday 28 February 2017.
+We will then shortlisting submissions and may invite producers to discuss their ideas further.
+Once the shortlisting period is complete and offers have been discussed, proposals will then either be conditionally commissioned or rejected.

 Station sound opportunities

-For any questions or further information on station sound, please contact Rebecca Frank.
+For any questions or further information on station sound, please contact Robert Gallacher.